 Cropping vs Resizing — They Are Not the Same Thing

 This confuses a lot of people, and understandably so.
-Both change the dimensions of your image.
-But they do fundamentally different things.
+Both change the dimensions of your image, but they do fundamentally different things.

 Resizing keeps the entire image but changes its pixel dimensions.
 Everything gets smaller or larger together.
-No content is removed, but if you resize up significantly, the image softens because the software has to invent pixels that were not there.
+No content is removed, but if you resize up significantly, the image softens because the software has to create pixels that were not there.
 Resizing changes how large the content appears.

 When Cropping Is the Right Tool